jaggerwang/spring-cloud-in-practice/README.md

 ### Choose an OAuth2 service and register a client

 You can choose any OAuth2 service like [GitHub](https://github.com/settings/developers) or [Google](https://developers.google.com/identity/protocols/OpenIDConnect), or you can start your own OAuth2 service using open source software like [Keycloak](https://www.baeldung.com/spring-boot-keycloak), you can even [Embed Keycloak in a Spring Boot Application](https://www.baeldung.com/keycloak-embedded-in-spring-boot-app).
-Here we choose to using Keycloak, and register a client in consistent with configuration at `spring.security.oauth2.client` in `gateway/src/main/resources/application.yml`.
+Here we choose to using Keycloak, and register a client in consistent with configuration at `spring.security.oauth2.client` in `gateway/src/main/resources/application.yml`, under realm `JW`.

-### Configure spring security
+Some import attributes of the registered client are as follows:
+- Client ID: scip
+- Client Protocol: openid-connect
+- Access Type: confidential
+- Client Roles: user post file stat

+Create a user named `jaggerwang` with password `123456` for testing, and given all roles of client `scip`.

-### Initiate OAuth2 flow
+### Initiate an OAuth2 authentication flow

+You can now open `http://localhost:8080/login` to initiate an OAuth2 authorization code flow and logout at endpoint `/logout`.